 Frustration-Free Setup (FFS) enables you to set up multiple Alexa-enabled devices by using a provisioner device.
 A provisioner device is a manually set up device from which Wi-Fi settings are automatically copied over to your other devices for quick setup.
 For more information, see Understanding Frustration-Free Setup.

-- Amazon Echo Dot with Clock (3rd, 4th generation)
+- Amazon Echo Dot with Clock (3rd, 4th, 5th Generation)

 Before setting up your devices, read the following tips:

-- Read the Alexa for Hospitality Networking Requirements and Best Practices.
+- Read the Alexa Smart Properties for Hospitality Networking Requirements and Best Practices.